Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Modular Theory and Araki's relative entropy

-This theorem tells us how to get a von Neumann algebra in particular from {a representation of the Weyl algebra i.e. \emph{in fine} from the classical symplectic structure of the theory.
 Von Neumann algebras can be classified in several types depending on their factors.
 We will not enter the details here (we refer to e.g. \cite{Witten:2021unn, Sorce:2023fdx}) but for physical applications one can remember that \emph{type I} von Neumann algebras have pure states and density-matrices, \emph{type II} only density matrices and \emph{type III} neither of them, as notions such as traces no longer exist.
 For example when we restrict an algebra of observables $\mathcal{A} \subset \mathcal{B}(\mathscr{H}_\Omega)$ to one of its subalgebra $\mathcal{A}_I$, the only difference is that $\mathcal{A}_I''$ is a type III von Neumann algebra ($\ket{\Om}$ is not pure), while $\mathcal{A}''$ is a type I von Neumann algebra (as $\ket{\Om}$ is pure wrt the global algebra).